thiscouldbebetter/PlanetaryDefenseFighterGame/Documentation/Development_Guide/Development_Guide.md

 13.1.
 Well, it's technically a game at this point, albeit not much of one.
 Here's some future features that might make the game more fun:

 * Add appropriate visual and sound effects when things happen.
-* Destroy the player's ship when it runs into a raider.
+* Destroy the player's ship when it runs into a enemy.
 * Give the player multiple lives.
-* Let the raiders shoot bullets.
+* Let the enemies shoot bullets.
 * Add more habitats to protect.
 * Require the player to catch a habitat as it falls, or else it explodes on impact.
-* Generate more raiders, on a timer.
+* Generate more enemies, on a timer.
 * Make the planet bigger than a single screen and implement scrolling.
 * Add a minimap to show the parts of the planet that are not currently on screen.
-* Add some on-screen controls to show how many raiders, habitats, bullets, and lives are left.
+* Add some on-screen controls to show how many enemies, habitats, bullets, and lives are left.
 * Transition to a new and harder level when the player wins the current level.
 * Make ammuntion limited and add reloading by picking up bullets.
 * Make the surface of the planet a little less boring to look at.